MSU-Northern uses an online learning platform called "Brightspace" for online-only

 Brightspace Support Staff

-This video shows you how to set up email forwarding and email and text notifications so that you don’t miss important course communications.
-If you still need help, contact the Brightspace support staff.
+This video shows you how to set up email forwarding and receive email and text notifications so that you don’t miss important course communications.
+It also give you an overview of all of the features in Brightspace.
+If you still need help, contact the Brightspace support staff in OTLE.

 The best way to contact your instructor is through the Brightspace Classlist.
 Go to the “Classroom” tab, click “Classlist.”
 Click the little down arrow by your instructor’s name and then “Send Email.”
 Additionally, this video shows you how to use the Email tool.
 The instructor may have additional contact information outlined in their syllabus or in the Brightspace Announcements section.

 You should plan to spend 2 to 3 hours per week for each course credit.
 For instance, for a 3-credit class, you should plan to spend an average of 6 to 9 hours per week academically engaged in that class.